Physics Outreach Grant Proposal Guidelines –2012 Revision

 The program is funded by the NYSS-APS to provide seed money for projects intended to bring physics-related learning experiences to the general public, and in particular to K through 12 students.
 Projects that will potentially lead to sustained programming are particularly encouraged.
 Special consideration will be given to proposals that increase the participation and achievement of underrepresented groups in the sciences, mathematics and engineering.

-Proposals will be accepted from individuals who intend to carry out educational activities within the area served by the NYSS-APS.
+Proposals will be accepted from individuals associated with non-profit institutions (including universities, colleges, community colleges, secondary schools, museums and other non-profits with educational missions) who intend to carry out educational activities within the area served by the NYSS-APS.
 The targeted audience must be located in New York or contiguous states/provinces.
 Undergraduate and graduate students are particularly encouraged to submit proposals.
 One of the proposers must have a current or prior affiliation with an institution of higher education, a New York State-based industrial R&D center, or not-for-profit educational organization.
 If a previous outreach was granted to an institution or organization, all reports and presentations must be fully completed before a new proposal will be accepted.

 C. Size of Awards

 Proposers may request up to $2,000, smaller grants are encouraged, The number of grants funded and budget for each grant will depend upon the merit of proposals and availability of funds in the NY State Section budget.
 An additional $200 may be granted to each individual/group for travel to present their results at a meeting of the Section.

 - A completed grant application form with all signatures (see Outreach web-site).

 - A project summary suitable for posting on the Outreach web-site (in electronic format.)

 - A two page (maximum) narrative that includes:

 - Targeted audience/grade level(s);